Betalabs/engine-phpsdk/README.md

 ## Authentication

+For security reasons APPs can't have access to user's password.

-By default all requests are authenticated using already stored token or the user e-mail and password.
+By default all requests are authenticated using stored token.
 It is possible to disable it using ```mustNotAuthorize``` method:

 ```
  $get = \Betalabs\Engine\Request::get();